EXTREMOPHILARUM/saurabh.photos/content/posts/japan-photo-journey.md

 **Walking**: 6.13 km

 **The Numbers**:
 Woke up at 06:30.
 Activated the 14-day JR Pass at Tokyo Station at 08:00.
-Cost: ¥29,110.
+Cost: ¥80,000.
 This pass allows unlimited travel on JR trains (including most Shinkansen) for 14 consecutive days.

-The math: If I travel more than approximately 1,900 km by JR trains over 14 days, the pass breaks even compared to buying individual tickets.
-Based on the planned route (Tokyo → Fukuoka → Nagasaki → Hiroshima → Onomichi → Nagoya → Nagano → Tokyo loop), I would cover approximately 3,000 km.
-The pass would save roughly ¥15,000-20,000.
+The math: Individual Shinkansen tickets are expensive.
+Tokyo→Fukuoka costs ¥22,320 one way.
+With multiple long-distance routes planned (Tokyo→Fukuoka, Fukuoka→Nagasaki, Hiroshima→Nagoya, Nagano→Tokyo), buying individual tickets would cost approximately ¥110,000-120,000.
+The ¥80,000 pass saves roughly ¥30,000-40,000.

 Boarded Shinkansen to Fukuoka at 09:15.
 Distance: 507.38 kilometers.
 Duration: 3.02 hours.
 Average speed: 168 km/h.
 This is the Nozomi or Mizuho Shinkansen - the fastest tier.
 Except JR Pass doesn't cover Nozomi/Mizuho on this route.
 I took the Sakura Shinkansen instead.
 Slightly slower but covered by the pass.